$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: -local growth rules

 \begin{cor} Let $n = |\la|$.
 For $\mu \in \mc{D}(\la)$,

 and for $\nu \in \mc{U}(\la)$,

 \end{cor}

 We have not been able to find these identities in the literature.
 Although they follow from our algebraic proof of Theorem \ref{thm_r>0}, they remain mysterious to us from the combinatorial and probabilistic points of view.
-We believe they deserve further study.
+We believe these identities---and their $q$-analogues discussed in Remark \ref{rem_ps_Schur}---deserve further study.